PSNISC/DeAuPs/README.md

 <br>

-- To use this tool, run the following command in your terminal.
+- To use this tool, there are only 4 steps to do.
+As first, run the following command in your terminal.

 ```python